realworldocaml/book/en/12a-parsing-json-and-xml.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `in_channel` constructor is from the original OCaml standard library, and
-its use is consider deprecated when using the Core standard library.
+its use is considered deprecated when using the Core standard library.
 This
 leaves us with two ways of parsing the JSON: either from a string buffer, or
 from a file on a filesystem.
 The next example shows both in action, assuming
 the JSON record is stored in a file called *book.json*: